Ryan-Richardson11/FitSite/README.md

-CalCalc - Anthropometric Measurement Calculators CalCalc is a project developed by Ryan Richardson that provides a set of anthropometric measurement calculators to help users better understand their health and fitness-related metrics.
+CalCalc - Anthropometric Measurement Calculators

+CalCalc is a project that provides a set of anthropometric measurement calculators to help users better understand their health and fitness-related metrics.
 The platform covers various calculators, including BMI (Body Mass Index), caloric intake, macronutrients, and food information.
 Each calculator is designed to empower users with accurate and science-based measurements to make informed decisions about their health and fitness journey.

 Table of Contents
 - About